 Just after the first installment of Fantastic Arcade, Tim League, founder of institutional theater chain Alamo Drafthouse, wrote and offered space at one of the theater’s adjacent bars to hold a free, monthly event, in an effort to keep the Fantastic Arcade brand alive, in between the yearly festival event.

 One dumb pun later, and JUEGOS RANCHEROS was born, as both an indie game community and eponymous monthly event that would showcase new games every month from both Austin and from developers around the world.

-In 2016, we became a 501(c)(3) non-profit, with a mission to continue to help foster Austin’s independent and artful games culture.
-That same year, we also launched arcade of everything, a quarterly artist residence program in conjunction with Austin’s multi-disciplinary arts space Museum of Human Achievement.
+In 2016, the organization became a 501(c)(3) non-profit, with a mission to continue to help foster Austin’s independent and artful games culture.
+That same year, JUEGOS also launched arcade of everything, a quarterly artist residence program in conjunction with Austin’s multi-disciplinary arts space Museum of Human Achievement.

 You can also find a video archive of some of the developer talks JUEGOS RANCHEROS has hosted at my YouTube over here.